Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

 ---
 title: Nav
-description: A horizontal or vertial navigatio component that supports nesting
+description: A horizontal or vertical navigation component that supports nesting
 ---

 import { Nav, Tab, TabSet } from '@royalnavy/react-component-library'